 The Enterprise Risk Management Policy also assigns specific risk responsibilities across the ASX Group, including to the ASX Limited Board of Directors, the Audit and Risk Committee, the Enterprise Risk Management Committee, the General Manager, Enterprise Risk and managers of individual business units.
 Managers of each business unit are responsible for identifying and monitoring risks relevant to their unit's activities, as well as for designing and implementing risk management policies and controls to manage identified risks.
 Business unit managers assess the appropriateness and operational effectiveness of these controls twice a year; these assessments are reviewed by Internal Audit and the Enterprise Risk Management Committee.
-The CS Boards (see 'ASX Group Structure' in Appendix B) have oversight of risk policies relating to settlement activities.

-4 ISO is an international standard-setting body and ISO 31000 is considered to be relevant guidance for enterprise risk management.
+3 ISO is an international standard-setting body and ISO 31000 is considered to be relevant guidance for enterprise risk management.
 The ISO 31000 standard has been reproduced by Standards Australia and Standards New Zealand as AS/NZS 31000.